(A) The definitions set forth in section 124.01 of Revised Code are incorporated in these rules by reference.

 (E) "Appointment" means placement of an employee in a position.

-(F) "Board" or "state personnel board of review" means either the members of the state personnel board of review or the agency including its administrative law judges and other employees.
+(F) "Board" or "state personnel board of review" means either the members of the state personnel board of review or its agents.

 (G) "Classification" means any of the following: